SolidDesignNet/j1939scanner/README.md

+# Status
+This tool is being replaced by j1939logger.
+GTK was too difficult to deal with.

 # j1939scanner

 This tool is a simple J1939 scan tool.
 J1939DA is not embedded.
 You should purchase a copy of J1939DA_MAR2021.xlsx from SAE.